How much space will I need in my freezer?

 When can I expect my beef to be ready?

 We have beef ready throughout the year.
-When you order your portion, we will communicate with you to arrange a specific pick-up date.
+When you order your portion, we will send you a link to schedule your pick-up date and time through our online scheduler, BookFresh.

 How do I prepare grass fed beef?